 Ease of use also means having great functionality.
 No one wants to find a broken link or run into a malfunction on any website.
 Not only does a poorly built website fail to deliver what it promises, but it will also leave a bad mark on the brand the site represents.
 Worst case scenario?
 It will make people think that you don’t take your business seriously.

 Aside from having properly functioning features, it’s also worth considering whether or not they serve a valid purpose.
-There’s no point in including fancy, complicated features just for the sake of appearance if they don’t contribute any value to your site.
-It’s best to make everything count.
+There’s no point in including fancy, complicated features just for the sake of appearance if they don’t contribute any value to your site (especially if your site contains some sort of web application functionality which is a quite complex thing on its own).
+A good rule of thumb is to make everything count.

 The bottom line is that you need to plan carefully on what your site wants to deliver.
 Remember, there’s nothing wrong with having a simple website as long as it functions well.